minhhahl/gtm-oauth2/README.md

 Run on Simulator
-Touch `Sign In` button -> Login to your Facebook account -> Login successfully Waiting about 10 seconds for TrustingSocial process your score -> Touch `Fetch score` button to show your TrustingSocial score
+Touch `Sign In` button -> Login to your Facebook account -> Login successfully

+Waiting about 5-10 seconds for TrustingSocial to process your score

+Touch `Fetch score` button to show your TrustingSocial score

 Register your TrustingSocial Application
 ========